Morpheus9090/mastering_git/readme.md

-# hello from git !
+# yo what is up?
+It's your man hellazlander!

--I am adding these from 'feature-branch'
+-I am adding these from 'dev-setec'